 Environmental Calendar This calendar features environmentally themed pictures drawn by the children of MEAA-MSN employees.

-Plastic Tubes into a Calculator An employee came up with this idea of turning scrap into a calculator, which is used at local elementary schools.
+Calculator An employee came up with this idea of turning scrap into a calculator, which is used at local elementary schools.
 This is considered reuse activity